Move forward with queries & visualizations

-Queries and visualizations support the iterative nature of qualitative research and help you to investigate hunches as you progress through your project.
+Queries and visualizations support the iterative nature of qualitative research and can help you to investigate hunches as you progress through a project.

-It is a good idea to start running queries early on—they can help you focus on the questions you want to ask (and prompt you to code accordingly).
-They can also help you to determine whether you need to gather additional files of data or re-frame the questions you are asking.
+It is a good idea to start running queries early on—they can help you identify the questions you want to focus on (and prompt you to code accordingly).
+They can also help you to determine whether you need to gather additional data or re-frame the questions you are asking.

 When you begin using queries it can help to remember: